RacheliBlass512/DNA-Analyzer/README.md

 ***

+## *Now let's go over the commands*:
-in order to understand the command it is important to understand the common CLI markings.
+in order to understand the commands it is important to understand the common CLI markings.
 ### Common CLI markings:
 - **[argument]** - Words starting with "[", ending with "]" represent optional
 arguments.